gauranshivarshney/RecipeBook/README.md

 ## Screenshots

-To provide a better understanding of the Recipe Book application, here is a screenshot showcasing the main interface:
+To provide a better understanding of the Recipe Book application, here is a screenshot:

 ##Main Interface